Sherlemious/Sherlemious/README.md

 ## Info

-Hello there, I'm Abdulrahman, an aspiring AI engineer currently doing A-levels in Computer Science, Mathemetics, and Physics.
+Hello there, I'm Abdulrahman, an aspiring AI engineer currently doing a course in Computer Science and Engineering.

 ## Skills